Johnnyr612/LoL-Clip-Pipeline/README.md

 ## What It Does

-- Accepts an existing `.mp4` clip path through the dashboard or API.
+- Accepts an existing `.mp4` clip path through the dashboard or `/process` API.
+The backend also has a `/jobs` upload endpoint, but the current dashboard uses local paths.
 - Extracts full-frame and minimap frames with OpenCV.
 - Detects likely fight timing with a fine-tuned VideoMAE checkpoint, falling back to a heuristic score when the checkpoint is missing or inference fails.
 - Detects player/enemy context from YOLO minimap champion detections, HUD portraits, health bars, and optional full-frame YOLO classification.
 - Computes a smooth 3:4 vertical crop focused on the fight.
 - Encodes a 1080x1440 MP4 with FFmpeg.
 - Generates a social-ready description from detected fight context.
-- Stores job state, progress, flags, output paths, and descriptions in SQLite.
+- Stores job state, progress, flags, output paths, detection debug data, and descriptions in SQLite.

 ## Current Limitations